jessicabrasher/foundry-macros/README.md

 # BARD

 > College of Spirits - Tales From Beyond - Pulls from the Primary Resource (which should also be your Bardic Inspiration).
+> All - Vicious Mockery - Shakespeare insult generator with damage.

 # Druid